 Kristen Bruya joined the Minnesota Orchestra as principal bass in February 2015.
-Prior to this, she was the assistant principal bass of the Toronto Symphony Orchestra from 2010 through 2014, and a member of Nashville Symphony Orchestra’s bass section from 2006 to 2010.
-She received an undergraduate degree in music from the University of Michigan, did extended studies at the Cincinnati Conservatory of Music, and received a Master of Music from Rice University.
-From 2000-2004, she was a member of the New World Symphony in Miami Beach, Florida.
+Prior to this, she was the assistant principal bass of the Toronto Symphony Orchestra and was also previously a member of the Nashville Symphony Orchestra.
+She received an undergraduate degree in music from the University of Michigan, did extended studies at the Cincinnati Conservatory of Music, received a master’s of music from Rice University and was a fellow in the New World Symphony in Miami Beach, Florida.

 Connecticut native Robert Anderson earned a bachelor’s degree at Indiana University and a master’s degree at Catholic University.
 He received a Fulbright scholarship to study at the Hochschule für Musik in Munich with Professor Franz Ortner.
 Prior to joining the Minnesota Orchestra’s bass section in 1974, he performed with the Fort Wayne Philharmonic, the U.S. Army Band in Washington, D.C., the Richmond Symphony and the Aspen Music Festival.

 Anderson serves as a faculty member at the MacPhail Center for Music.
-He previously taught at the University of Wisconsin-Eau Claire and Normandale Community College, and he taught and performed at the Las Vegas Music Festival for 12 years.
+He previously taught at the University of Wisconsin-Eau Claire and Normandale Community College.
+Additionally, he taught and performed at the Las Vegas Music Festival for 12 years.
 He is also active as a local freelance musician and contractor, and is a member of the Board of Directors of the Twin Cities Musicians Union.

 A graduate of the Curtis Institute of Music in Philadelphia, Matthew Frischman joined the Minnesota Orchestra in 1998.
 He served as Acting Co-Principal bass from 2012-15.
 Prior to his appointment here, he held positions in the New World Symphony and the Virginia Symphony.
 He has also performed extensively with the Chicago Symphony, the National Symphony, the Milwaukee Symphony and the New York Philharmonic.